Which is Cheaper: Active Addiction or Online Addiction Treatment?

 Just How Much Can a Self-Pay Street Opioid User Save by Starting Online Addiction Treatment?

-Knowing that TennCare insured patients will pay $0 every month, and commercially-insured patients will pay less than $300 (for treatment and medications per month) it’s really only fair to compare the cost of online addiction treatment for those without health insurance – the self-pay patients who pay $350 per month for treatment and roughly $100 for medications.
+Knowing that TennCare insured patients will pay $0 every month, and commercially-insured patients could pay very little for treatment and medications per month, it’s really only fair to compare the cost of online addiction treatment for those without health insurance – the self-pay patients who pay $370 per month for treatment and roughly $100 for medications (based on current GoodRX.com prices).

 Compare this to what each drug user type spends and it becomes obvious that online addiction treatment is without a doubt a great way to save thousands of dollars per month, Not to mention, provides a much healthier, safer lifestyle for both individuals and families.